LLNL/shroud/docs/appendix-A.rst

 ^^^^^^^^^^^^^

 Pass the pointer to a buffer which the C library will fill.
-The length of the string is unknown.
+The length of the string is implicitly known not to exceed the library variable ``MAXNAME``.

 .. literalinclude:: ../regression/run/clibrary/clibrary.c
    :language: c